Get Comfortable Being Uncomfortable

 “The significant problems we have cannot be solved at the same level of thinking with which we created them.” – Albert Einstein

 Problems exist because we haven’t yet experienced the growth to overcome them.
-Personal growth is about widening our comfort zone, so we develop resiliency and growth to overcome them.
+Personal growth is about widening our comfort zone, so we develop the resiliency and growth to overcome them.
 It requires being exposed to what we’ve never done before.
-This can be terrifying at first but if we reframe our thoughts, we are likely to change how we approach the problem.
-I recall a coaching client I worked with named Joe, who played soccer and experienced problems relating to his rehabilitation.
-After repeated physical setbacks lasting twelve months, he was despondent with his recovery during soccer training.
-His setbacks arose because he had an expectation of fully recovering after twelve months.
+This can be terrifying at first, but if we can reframe our thoughts, we are likely to change how we approach the problem.
+For example, I recall working with a coaching client called Joe, who played soccer and experienced problems with his rehabilitation after a recent injury.
+Following repeated physical setbacks lasting twelve months, he was despondent about his recovery, which affected his return to playing soccer.
+His setbacks arose because he had an expectation of fully recovering within twelve months.

 Through regular coaching, I invited Joe to set aside his frustration and accept that when he pushed his physical limitations, difficulties would arise.
-I asked him to consider the hurdles with curiosity instead of a potential problem.
+I asked him to consider the hurdles with curiosity instead of being a potential problem.
 A curious mind helps to improve learning and memory.
 It is an open mind, or as Professor of Psychology Carol Dweck calls it, having a Growth mindset.
-In his earlier rehabilitation by himself, Joe was dejected about not having fully recovered.
-In our coaching sessions, I asked him to consider his frustration as a sign of pushing past his comfort zone, where he is likely to experience discomfort.
-In effect, I was inviting him to get comfortable being uncomfortable.
+In his earlier rehabilitation, which he undertook himself, Joe was dejected about not having fully recovered.
+In our coaching sessions, I asked him to consider his frustration as a sign of pushing past his comfort zone, where he was likely to experience discomfort.
+In effect, I was inviting him to get comfortable, being uncomfortable.
 Can you relate to this?
-Have you experienced something similar where you despondent when it came to stepping out of your comfort zone?
+Have you experienced something similar, where you were despondent, stepping out of your comfort zone?